Relationship between haptotaxis and chemotaxis in cell dynamics: Convergence of solutions associated with the approximation of a kernel

 We also have the strong convergence of $g(u_{m_k}) \nabla W_{m_k} * u_{m_k}$ to $g(u_{*}) \nabla W * u_{*}$ in ${L^{2}\lr Q_T \rr}$.
 Therefore, passing to the limit in $m_k$ in the weak form of \eqref{eq:ADtilde}, the desired result holds. \end{proof}

 Finally, we establish the existence of a weak solution to \eqref{eq:AD}.

-\begin{proof}[Proof of Theorem~\ref{thm:exist:AD}] Let $\{d_j\}_{j \in \N}$ be chosen to satisfy \eqref{assum_dj}.
-Then, it follows from Theorem~\ref{thm:W_approx} that there exists a sequence of functions $\{ W_m\}_{m\in \N}$ that converges to $W$ in $W^{1,1}(\Omega)$ as $m$ tends to infinity.
-Here, $W_m$ is a linear combination of fundamental solutions $\{w_j\}_{j\in \N}$.
+\begin{proof}[Proof of Theorem~\ref{thm:exist:AD}] It follows from Theorem~\ref{thm:W_approx} that there exists a sequence of functions $\{ W_m\}_{m\in \N}$ such that $\nabla W_m$ converges to $\nabla W$ in $L^{1}(\Omega)$ as $m$ tends to infinity.
+Here, $W_m$ is a linear combination of Green functions $\{w_j\}_{j\in \N}$.
 Since $w_j\in W^{1,1}(\Omega)$, it follows from Young's inequality that $w_j*u_0\in H^1(\Omega)$.
 Hence, Theorem~\ref{thm:conv:xi} implies the existence of a weak solution of \eqref{eq:KSPE} with an initial datum \eqref{init_u_wu}, which, in turn, means the existence of a weak solution to \eqref{eq:ADtilde}.
 Thus, Theorem~\ref{thm:conv:Wm} establishes the existence of a weak solution of \eqref{eq:AD}. \end{proof}